palmtreephp/collection/README.md

 Custom indexes may be added to a collection to enable `O(1)` (constant as per `isset`) lookups instead of `O(n)` (linear as per `in_array`):

 The `addIndex` method takes an index key and a callback.
-The callback takes a single element from the collection and must return a scalar value to be used as the index value.
+The callback takes a single element from the collection and must return an integer or string to be used as the index value.

 The example below shows how to add a custom ID index where the callback returns an object's ID value: